Which Hill’s Science Diet Adult Plus Recipes Get

 The third ingredient is brewers rice.
 Brewers rice is a cereal grain by-product consisting of the small fragments left over after milling whole rice.
 Aside from the caloric energy it contains, this item is of only modest nutritional value to a dog.

-The fourth ingredient is wheat.
-Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+The fourth item is wheat.
+Like corn, wheat is an inexpensive and controversial cereal grain.
+And aside from its energy content, this grain is of only modest nutritional value to a dog.

 For this reason, we do not consider wheat a preferred component in any dog food.

 The fifth ingredient is corn.
 Corn is another cereal grain and subject to the same issues as wheat (previously discussed).

 The sixth ingredient is sorghum.
 Sorghum (milo) is a starchy cereal grain with a nutrient profile similar to corn.

 Since it is gluten-free and boasts a smoother blood sugar behavior than other grains, sorghum may be considered an acceptable non-meat ingredient.

 The seventh ingredient is chicken fat.
 This item is obtained from rendering chicken, a process similar to making soup in which the fat itself is skimmed from the surface of the liquid.

 Chicken fat is high in linoleic acid, an omega-6 fatty acid essential for life.
 Although it doesn’t sound very appetizing, chicken fat is actually a quality ingredient.

 The next ingredient is beet pulp.
 Beet pulp is a controversial ingredient, a high fiber by-product of sugar beet processing.